 The first of these potentially life saving transplants occurred by way of peripheral stem cell donation in late 2014 thanks to an anonymous donor who registered after hearing of Margot’s appeal.
 The second was a bone marrow donation by our friend Katrina Krishnan Doyle – click here to see her video blog.

-We imagine a world where every patient in need of a bone marrow transplant is confident of quickly finding a matching donor.
+We imagine a world where every patient in need of a blood, organ, stem cell or bone marrow donation is confident of quickly finding a matching donor.

 We want to help save the lives of all those people who, just like Margot and our family, never thought they’d need a bone marrow transplant.